George-Dros/George-Dros/README.md

 # Hi, I'm George!

 Welcome to my GitHub profile!
 I'm an Applied Mathematics graduate with a focus on Python-based data analysis, modeling, and interactive tools.
-I enjoy building clear, purposeful applications—especially those that make complex ideas easier to explore.
+I enjoy building clear, purposeful applications, especially those that make complex ideas easier to explore.

 ---